- Dale Ludwig Presentations

 - Appear genuinely interested in what others are saying—no matter how many times you’ve heard them say it.

-- Sit up, put down your phone, take notes.
+- Sit up, put down your phone, and take notes.
 Look happy to be there.

 - During transitions, treat other team members with respect.
 That means you may want to thank them after they’ve passed things over to you.
 Use their names when referring to what they said before you.
 Use “we” instead of “I” when appropriate.